MKM12345/chatbot/README.md

 <p align="center">
   An open-source AI chatbot app template built with Next.js, the Vercel AI SDK, OpenAI, and Vercel KV.
   <br>
-  Replicated by me, [MKM12345](https://www.github.com/MKM12345).
+  Replicated by me, <a href="https://www.github.com/MKM12345">MKM12345</a> .
 Crossed-checked with original code to create an extremely similar chatbot.
 </p>

 <p align="center">